DataDog/hiring-engineers/answers.md

  && echo -e "\e[0;32mPostgres connection - OK\e[0m" || \ ||
 echo -e "\e[0;31mCannot connect to Postgres\e[0m"`

 There are two mistakes in this script that tests the connection of the read only user "datadog" in a PostgreSQL integration.
+The documentation can be found [here](https://docs.datadoghq.com/integrations/postgresql/).
 1. There is no trailing `\` at the end of the first line.
 This will cause the first line to complete without executing the '&&' that ties the lines together.
 Normally this wouldn't be a problem if the script was on a single line, but to make this truely copy & paste friendly the trailing `\` is really necessary.
 2. The next error here is on the second line.
 The `|| \ ||` will fail.
 You can't test to see if an OR will fail to another OR.
 The solution is to remove the `||` at the end.